 Known as America's oldest short line railroad, these old steam engine trains transport visitors on the 45 minute "ride to Paradise" (the town, that is), traveling past grazing cows and Amish farms.
 Try the old fashioned open-air car or have lunch aboard the dining car.
 On select weekends throughout the year, Thomas the Tank Engine even steps in to lead the train.

-There's always time for a bit of retail therapy, and the Rockvale Outlets feature more than 100 outlet stores, and the brands you love, at up to 75% off traditional retail prices every day!
-With brands like Lenox, Pottery Barn, and even an Eagles End Zone, plus no sales tax on clothing, the deals are simply amazing.
+There's always time for a bit of retail therapy, and the Rockvale Outlets feature more than 100 outlet stores, and the brands you love, at up to 75 percent off traditional retail prices every day!
+With brands like Lenox, Pottery Barn, and even an Eagles Pro Shop, plus no sales tax on clothing, the deals are simply amazing.

 See where the meetings of world leaders took place at Eisenhower National Historic Site, the home and farm of President Dwight D. Eisenhower.
 This site was the President's weekend retreat and relaxation area and was where he led efforts to reduce Cold War tensions.

-Witness a legend in the making at Harley Davidson's York Vehicle Operations.
-The Vaughn L. Beals Tour Center features exhibits that detail the plant's history, assembly and manufacturing processes, and Custom Vehicle Operations.
+Witness a legend in the making at Harley Davidson® York Vehicle Operations.
+The Vaughn L. Beals Tour Center features exhibits that detail the plant's history, assembly and manufacturing processes and Custom Vehicle Operations™.
 Visitors can see up close how the famous bikes are made by touring the manufacturing and assembly areas in the factory.